»Graduate Research Opportunities

 - Travel expenses directly related to the project such as working in an archive or collecting field data

 - Funding of conference presentations such as conference registration fees, and travel and lodging expenses

 All graduate students on the Orange campus, except for members of the School of Law, are eligible to apply.
 Graduate students may apply in either the fall (for spring semester funding) or the spring (for the following summer and fall semester funding).
-Graduate students may apply for only one grant each academic year.
+Graduate students may apply for only one grant each calendar year.

 Complete and submit the graduate student grant application cover sheet and project proposal according to the guidelines outlined in the Cover Sheet.